jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
 Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power only big institutions used to control.
 Such as call recordings and timesheets.

-Workplaces check your references (which is fair), but wouldn't you like to know if employees work unpaid overtime _before_ you apply to a job?
-What about sexual harassment allegations?
-We often don't even talk to the person whose job we're replacing.
+Workplaces check your references (which is fair).
+So, wouldn't you like to know if employees work unpaid overtime, are getting harassed, or have "eight different bosses" _before_ you apply to a job?

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if a person doesn't, well, it's not like they can complain about mistreatment.
+With digital technology, everyone's actions and contributions are recorded.
+This is good.
+Like in a small-town, with open records, people's reputations follow them around.
+Something quite rare in today's urban sprawl world.

-With digital technology, all the actions and contributions are recorded.
-Once records are open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.
+With transparent digital records, a disgruntled person has to reference facts instead of conjecture and emotion.

 For example, I can't lie to you about starting this book in September 2019.
 It's all recorded by GitHub's "version control" system.
 Meaning, every day, I've uploaded the latest draft to a computer that timestamps everything.
 You can see all the versions if you want.

 Open information makes lying to you, and myself, so much harder.

 I love hearing that "people don't want to work."
 That's total BS.
-We have the same genes as our grandparents who suffered through horrible factories?
-The reality is, we don't want to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."
-Why do courier drivers have to wear corporate uniforms?
-Why do cooks at a fast-food restaurant have to follow the same recipes forever?
-Which adult would want to be controlled like this for forty years if we're no longer in the era of mass-production?
+We have the same genes as our grandparents, who suffered through horrible factories.
+Yes, many people aren't self-motivated.
+But the reality is, we nobody wants to work BS jobs, being micro-managed for the sack of justifying "eight different bosses."

 Of course, we need management, guidelines, coordination.
-But, again, we simply have far too much of it.
+But, again, most workplaces simply have far too much of it because our work culture is still based on the era of mass-production.

 Moreover, most people aren't bad customers either.
 In my experience (and this is after processing 10,000 insurance claims), the vast majority of customers just want to go on with their lives.
 It's only when they're misled, disadvantaged, and left in the dark that makes customers lash out.
 Open information, with easy-to-follow rules, is reasonable and thus gets the most out of people.
 Particularly because it makes cheating (on both sides) too hard to bother with.